meteor/meteor/content/collections.md

 ## Designing your data schama

 Now you are familiar with the basic API of Simple Schema, it's worth considering a few of the constraints of the Meteor system that can influence the design of your data schema.
-Although generally speaking you can build a Meteor data schema much like any Mongo data schema, there are some important differences.
+Although generally speaking you can build a Meteor data schema much like any MongoDB data schema, there are some important differences.

 The most important consideration is due to the way that DDP communicates documents over the wire.
 The key thing to realize is that DDP sends changes to documents at the level of document *fields*.
 What this means is that if you have large and complex subfields on document that change often, DDP can send unnecessary changes over the wire.

-For instance, in "pure" Mongo you might design the schema so that each list document had a field called `todos` which was an array of todo items:
+For instance, in "pure" MongoDB you might design the schema so that each list document had a field called `todos` which was an array of todo items:

 ```js
 Lists.schema = new SimpleSchema({